aaronregis/TwitterSentiment/README.md

 >  &useFieldCache=true

 8. Using cqlsh, run the **schema.cql** file to create the TwitterSentiment Data Model as well as the Data Model to store data for the Banana Dashboard.

+NOTE: Before executing schema.cql update as necessary to ensure DataCenter name and Replication Factor value correspond to your environment.

 9. At the command line execute the following command,